 11

-Who is your named day-to-day contact — and what is their client load?
+Who is your named day-to-day contact.
+And what is their client load?

 Red flag: No named contact committed before signing